Collaborative Law Practice Series - 2019

-This four-part series of free 60 minute webinars will guide you through the ins and outs of collaborative law practice.
-Register for one or more webinars.
-All webinars begin at noon and end at 1 p.m. you must register to participate in the webinar.
+This two-part series of free 60 minute webinars will guide you through the ins and outs of collaborative law practice Register below for one or more webinars.
+All webinars begin at noon and end at 1 p.m.
+You must register at least two days prior to the event.
+The webinars have been submitted to the Alabama State Bar for one hour of MCLE credit each.

 This series is sponsored by: the Alabama Center for Dispute Resolution, the Birmingham Bar Association – Collaborative Law Committee, Birmingham Bar Collaborative Law Alliance, and the Dispute Resolution Section of the Alabama State Bar.